Bobinsana: What We Know Scientifically (Spoiler: Almost Nothing!)

 The traditional medicine systems that work with it deserve respect.
 Scientifically though: we know almost nothing.

-However, as one teacher put it - the goal is not to live indiscriminately with a perpetually raw, vulnerable, and open heart at all times.
+As one teacher put it - the goal is not to live indiscriminately with a perpetually raw, vulnerable, and open heart at all times.
 At least, not in this modern day and system.
 Perhaps ever.
 Instead, it may be more helpful to build discernment over if and when that’s safe and appropriate for us - and to flex in and out as it’s helpful and necessary.
 But this opens up an opportunity to do so at all, especially in a well-held, respectful, guided container.

 I don’t recommended working with Bobinsana on your own if you don’t have strong supports in your life - informed therapists, experienced facilitators, a network of friends and loved ones.
 Sometimes people can work with it gently on their own, especially with experience built over time.
 But even those people would be well served with backup support on call if it opens up difficult experiences and material for them.